Peer pressure isn’t always a bad thing. In your case, a little peer pressure might be especially beneficial.

 A little more peer pressure might also persuade you to stop proclaiming that you’ll not drink anything less than Grey Goose vodka because “Everything else tastes like rubbish.”
 In a blind taste test, you wouldn’t be able to tell the difference between Iggy Azalia’s menstrual blood and YooHoo, much less Grey Goose and Popov, so stop acting as though a passing interest in Anthony Bourdain makes you a connoisseur.

 And of course, a little peer pressure might keep you from posting any more of those Facebook status updates about how you “totally blasted your quads at Crossfit,” accompanied with the requisite hashtags #NoPainNoGain and #WhyDidIVolunteerForThis.
-Your humble brags only make us hate you more than we already do.
-And we already hate you a lot.
+Your humble brags only make us hate you more than we already did.
+And we already hate you quite a lot.

 Additionally, those political bandwagon Facebook status updates don’t help, either.
-You dropped out of community college after failing remedial biology for the second time—it’s not like you’re anyone’s go-to contact for insight into the machinations of the American political system, which is to say that watching the first twenty minutes of Rachel Maddow doesn’t make you a political scientist, it just makes you someone who prefers Huffington Post to a textbook.
+You dropped out of community college after failing remedial biology for the second time—it’s not like you’re anyone’s go-to contact for insight into the machinations of the American political system, which is to say that watching the first seven-and-a-half minutes of Rachel Maddow doesn’t make you a political scientist, it just makes you someone who prefers Huffington Post to a textbook.

 Consider this, then, that long-overdo pressure.
 Just don’t get the wrong idea—I’m not your peer.